top of page

 Secure Coding Practices for Java meet Code Quality

-SCANOSS is excited to unveil a significant enhancement to our Code Quality intelligence layer in our knowledgebase: the introduction of a new category of intelligence focused on Secure Coding Practices.
+SCANOSS is excited to unveil a significant enhancement to our Code Quality intelligence layer in our knowledge base: the introduction of a new category of intelligence focused on Secure Coding Practices.
 This is a game-changer for developers and organizations striving to verify that the third-party code they are using is fortified against security threats.
 This first release applies to Java, with additional languages to follow.

 The 126 Rules for Java - A Closer Look